 Then again, you can always book Qatar Airways through American AAdvantage, since that program often sells miles with a bonus.
 In some cases redemption rates will be cheaper through Privilege Club, while in other cases they’ll be cheaper through AAdvantage.

 One awesome Privilege Club sweet spot is the ability to route from the United States to Europe via Doha for a reasonable number of miles.
 This can be great if you’re traveling to destinations in Europe that may be a bit harder to get to, from Mykonos to Tbilisi to Yerevan.

 Even though Qatar Airways is in the oneworld alliance, unfortunately partner redemption rates are uncompetitive.
 Here’s the distance based award chart:

 Just to give some comparisons between American AAdvantage and Qatar Airways Privilege Club rates:

 - A one-way American Airlines economy award from New York to Los Angeles would cost 35,000 miles (AAdvantage would charge 12,500 miles)

 - A one-way Japan Airlines business class award from New York to Tokyo would cost 150,000 miles (AAdvantage would charge 60,000 miles)

 - A one-way Cathay Pacific business class award from Los Angeles to Hong Kong would cost 150,000 miles (AAdvantage would charge 70,000 miles)

 I have reason to believe the Privilege Club program will become even more competitive in the future.
-If a few more tweaks were made I’d be a buyer of Privilege Club miles, but personally I’m not there yet.
+If a few more tweaks were made I’d be much more invested in the program, but personally I’m not quite there yet.